 If you want more information on Early Intervention NDIS funding for speech therapy, read our full blog here.

-How Does Medicare Work for Speech Therapy?
+How Does Medicare Work for Speech Therapy in 2026?

 Who can apply